goladus/ff4fepr/README.md

   --dump-itemnames      Dump item names from rom.
-  --dump-itemkeys       Dump item names used by ff4fepr --dump-spellkeys      Dump spell names used by ff4fepr --dump-generator      Dump generator.
+  --dump-itemkeys       Dump item names used by ff4fepr --dump-spellkeys      Dump spell names used by ff4fepr --dump-levelup        Dump levelup data --dump-generator      Dump generator.
-  --generate-form       Generate web form from script options (doesn't do much atm) --hitratings          list attack * hitrate for each weapon --test-monsters       Test loading monsters and dumping to rom with no changes --test-weapons        Test loading weapons into memory and dumping to rom with no changes.
+  --generate-form       Generate web form from script options (doesn't do much atm) --hitratings          list attack * hitrate for each weapon --test-levelup        Test loading levelup tables and dumping to rom with no changes --test-monsters       Test loading monsters and dumping to rom with no changes --test-weapons        Test loading weapons into memory and dumping to rom with no changes.
   --test-drops          Test loading drop tables and dumping to rom with no changes.